 July 29-August 2, 2019: Causal Inference in Behavioral Obesity Research

-Indiana Memorial Union, Indiana University - Bloomington, IN
+Indiana Memorial Union, State Room East, Indiana University - Bloomington, IN

 The identification of causal relations is fundamental to a science of intervention and prevention.
 Obesity is a major problem for which much progress in understanding, treatment, and prevention remains to be made.
 Understanding which social and behavioral factors cause variations in adiposity and which other factors cause variations is vital to producing, evaluating, and selecting among intervention and prevention strategies as well as to understanding obesity's root causes, requiring input from disciplines including statistics, economics, psychology, epidemiology, mathematics, philosophy, and behavioral or statistical genetics.
 The application of these techniques, however, does not involve routine well-known 'cookbook' approaches but requires understanding of underlying principles, so the investigator can tailor approaches to specific and varying situations.
 The nine course modules provide rigorous exposure to the key fundamental principles underlying a broad array of techniques and experience in applying those principles and techniques through guided discussion of real examples in obesity research.